Brotherhood of Mutants: Daken's Brotherhood

-In Uncanny X-Force, Wolverine's son Daken forms a new Brotherhood of Evil Mutants with Mystique, Sabretooth, Shadow King (back in Amahl Farouk's body), Blob (AoA version), Skinless Man (Weapon III of Weapon Plus) and the Omega Clan (consisting of Omega Red II, Omega Black and Omega White who each share the DNA of the original Omega Red) with the apparent goal of exacting revenge on X-Force.
+In Uncanny X-Force, Daken forms a new Brotherhood of Mutants with Mystique, Sabretooth, Shadow King, Blob of the "Age of Apocalypse" universe, Skinless Man, and the Omega Clan, with the apparent goal of exacting revenge on X-Force.
 The group was seen recruiting Genesis as their next member, in order to turn him into the new Apocalypse.

 Mystique's Fourth Brotherhood

-Mystique has since gathered a new Brotherhood which consists of herself, Sabretooth, Blob, Silver Samurai II, and Lady Mastermind.
-By using Lady Mastermind's illusions, they commit numerous heists to incriminate the original X-Men, who had recently been brought through time to the present by Beast.
+Mystique has since gathered a new Brotherhood which consists of herself, Sabretooth, Blob, Silver Samurai, and Lady Mastermind.
+By using Lady Mastermind's illusions, they commit numerous heists to incriminate the original X-Men, who had been brought through time to the present by Beast.

-With the money the Brotherhood of Mutants robbed in the heists, Mystique acquired Madripoor from Hydra and attempted to turn it into a mutant sanctuary.
-Posing as Dazzler, Mystique attracted Magneto to the island and showed him her plans.
-However, Magneto reacted violently to the plan, believing that Mystique and the others were traitors to their species in part due to allowing the use of Mutant Growth Hormone to run rampant in the streets to fund their operations.
-He heavily injured Mystique and the Brotherhood and left after making their base collapse.
+With the money the Brotherhood of Mutants robbed in the heists, Mystique acquires Madripoor from Hydra and attempted to turn it into a mutant sanctuary.
+Posing as Dazzler, Mystique attracts Magneto to the island and shows him her plans.
+However, Magneto reacts violently to the plan, believing that Mystique and the others are traitors to their species in part due to allowing the use of Mutant Growth Hormone to run rampant in the streets to fund their operations.
+He injures Mystique and the Brotherhood and leaves after making their base collapse.

 Lady Deathstrike's Sisterhood

-Inspired by Madelyne's attempt of defeating the X-Men, Lady Deathstrike has recruited the likes of Typhoid Mary and Enchantress and put together an all new Sisterhood, her own illuminati to take down the X-Men, as well as helping each one of them to achieve their individual goals.
-They have recently added the newly resurrected Selene to their ranks with the aid of the sentient virus, Arkea, and intend to bring back Madelyne Pryor herself as well.
-After Lady Deathstrike's host, Ana Cortes had a change of heart about being a supervillain and serving Arkea, she contacted the X-Men and informed them of the Sisterhood's location.
-She committed suicide.
-Arkea placed Lady Deathstrike's consciousness in the same body Arkea used for a host, Reiko.
-Arkea then took the Jean Grey genetic material she purchased and modified Ana Cortes corpse so that it could host Madelyne Pryor.
-Amora completed the resurrection of Madelyne Pryor.
-The X-Men assaulted the Sisterhood's hideout.
-They cut the hideout off the grid.
-The X-Men assaulted the Sisterhood.
-As most members of the Sisterhood did not particularly care for Arkea, they did not defend her to the fullest of their capabilities.
-Karima killed Arkea with a bullet specifically designed to destroy hive mind bacteria.
-As Arkea Prime was the queen bee of Arkea, once she was killed all Arkea bacteria everywhere died.
-As Madelyne and Selene left, Madelyne informed the group of her plan to create a new Sisterhood.
-Lady Deathstrike survived the destruction of Arkea.
+Inspired by Madelyne Pryor's attempt of defeating the X-Men, Lady Deathstrike recruits Typhoid Mary, Enchantress, and Selene and assembles a new Sisterhood to take down the X-Men, as well as helping each one of them to achieve their individual goals.
+After Lady Deathstrike's host, Ana Cortes, has a change of heart about being a supervillain and serving Arkea, she contacts the X-Men and informs them of the Sisterhood's location before killing herself.
+Arkea transfers Lady Deathstrike's consciousness in the same body Arkea used for a host, Reiko.
+The X-Men assault the Sisterhood's hideout, with Karima Shapandar killing Arkea.